Show all refs matching the name

-This Git warning occurs when a reference name (like 'feature') matches multiple refs such as a branch and a tag with the same name.
-Git cannot determine which one you mean, so you need to use the full refname or remove the duplicate reference.
+This Git warning occurs when a short reference name (like 'feature') matches multiple refs, such as a branch and a tag with the same name.
+Use the full refname or remove the duplicate ref.

 This warning appears when Git finds multiple references matching the same name in your repository.
 Git stores references in several namespaces: `refs/heads/` for branches, `refs/tags/` for tags, `refs/remotes/` for remote-tracking branches, and others.
 When you use a short reference name like "feature", Git searches through these namespaces in a specific order.
 If it finds "feature" in more than one location (for example, both `refs/heads/feature` and `refs/tags/feature`), it issues this ambiguous refname warning.
-While Git will typically proceed using its priority rules (branches usually take precedence over tags), the warning indicates that you may not be working with the reference you intended.
+While Git will typically proceed using its priority rules (tags are checked before branches in the lookup order, so a tag can win over a branch of the same name), the warning indicates that you may not be working with the reference you intended.
 This can lead to unexpected behavior, especially during merges, checkouts, or when setting upstream branches.

 First, find all references that match the ambiguous name: